skx/kilua/README.md

     CTRL-q: Quit
     CTRL-f: Find string in file (ESC to exit search, arrows to navigate)

+## Command Line Options

-Currently supported command-line options are:
+The following command-line options are recognized and understood:

 * `--config file`
     * Load the named (lua) configuration file, in addition to the defaults.